timothy3001/EmergencyButton/README.md

 # EmergencyButton

 This is a simple button, that sends an e-mail when it's pressed.
-It can be built quickly and easily and is intended to be used by older and disabled people to send an emergency notification in case they have had an accident at home.
+It can be built quickly and easily and is intended to be used by older or disabled people to send an emergency notification in case they have had an accident at home.

-The e-mail body contains the current voltage of the battery so you can easily monitor the battery status.
+The e-mail body contains the current voltage of the battery so you can monitor the battery status.

 Of course this button could be easily repurposed.

 **DISCLAIMER**: This is a **private project** and I built it for my grandmother.
-It is only a temporary solution until a real emergency button will be delivered.
+It is only a temporary solution until the real emergency button will be delivered.
 Keep that in mind please and don't make me resposible in case it is not working for you or has any other kind of faults.

 ## Features